ms-jpq/nvim_rc/README.md

 - ...

-### Comparion between Vim style thinking and a saner approach with a saner language
+### Comparison between Vim style thinking and a saner approach with a saner language

 Prefix: I am not ragging on any of the other plugin authors.
 In fact I use alot of the plugins written in a VimL style.
 However, I do think the old way of doing things is a bit insane, as you will see in my comparison.